2DegreesInvesting/tiltIndicator/README.md

 <!-- badges: end -->

 The goal of tiltIndicator is to help you develop each TILT indicator.

-This repository hosts only public code and data.
+This repository hosts only public code and may only show only fake data.

 ## Installation